 Morristown Criminal Defense Attorneys

 A juvenile who is charged as an adult in New Jersey faces the most severe punishments in the NJ criminal justice system.
 Do not let juvenile charges ruin your loved one’s future.
 You need an experienced NJ juvenile defense attorney to fight for you and ensure the best possible result.
 The Tormey Law Firm is an experienced criminal defense team.
 Our skilled attorneys have successfully represented clients charged with all types of offenses, including aggravated assault, armed robbery, and unlawful possession of weapons in Roxbury, Morristown, Mount Olive, Parsippany, and Dover.

 Our firm’s founding partner, Travis J. Tormey, has successfully handled thousands of criminal cases in New Jersey.
 Prior to starting his own practice, Mr. Tormey worked at the United States Attorney’s Office.
 He also has experience working for two of the largest and most well-known criminal defense firms in the state.
 Mr. Tormey is dedicated to helping criminal defendants beat their charges, which is why he focuses his practice entirely on criminal defense and drunk driving.
-Mr. Tormey has successfully defended many juvenile clients in criminal cases, including criminal mischief, synthetic marijuana possession, and sexual assault.
+Mr. Tormey has successfully defended many juvenile clients in criminal cases, including criminal mischief, distribution of marijuana, and sexual assault.
 He will use this invaluable experience as well as his long-standing relationships with local prosecutors and judges to secure the best possible outcome to your case.